History of the Bible Time Project

 While on the subject of Bible translation, let me note how they work here.
 All Bible quotes are available in several Bible versions.
 The alternative versions are available as noted along the bottom of the quote box.
 By selecting, say, KJV, you can read the KJV of the same quote.
 The following is an example.
 Try selecting KJV to see how it works.

-1And it came to pass in the 480th year after the sons of Israel came out of the land of Egypt, in the 4th year of Solomon's reign over Israel, in the month of Ziv, which is the 2nd month, that he began to build the house of Yahvah.
+1And it came to pass in the four hundred and eightieth year after the children of Israel were come out of the land of Egypt, in the fourth year of Solomon's reign over Israel, in the month Zif, which is the second month, that he began to build the house of the Lord.began…: Heb. built F. Kings 6:1 KJV

 Jesus’ life was the word of God become flesh.
 There are various meaning to this thought, first expressed in John chapter 1.
 One of those meanings is that the chronology of the Bible, as rendered in the Bible Time 101 level work is also the chronology of Jesus’ life.